MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Define the semantic fields for unified contacts

 This step in the unification process enables you to map your unified contact fields to semantic types.
-Semantic mappings let you map your non-activity data to pre-defined schemas.
-These schemas help Customer Insights to better understand your data attributes.

 1. Select the semantic type that maps to each unified field.
 Select **None** if a semantic type is not available.